Media/Wawa Line: Elwyn–Wawa restoration

-In June 2005, SEPTA hired URS Corporation for design and engineering services for a project to restore rail service between Elwyn and Wawa stations.
+In June 2005, SEPTA hired URS Corporation for design and engineering services for a project to restore rail service between Elwyn station and Wawa Station.
 The engineering design phase began the following month, and includes preliminary engineering, environmental impact analysis, and final engineering.
 Shortfalls in funding delayed completion of the phase to 2010, and construction was expected to take 24 to 36 months to complete.
 As of November 2016, the project's completion date slipped to the Summer of 2020.
 As of August 2018, the completion date was further delayed to the end of 2021.
 As of January 2022, service to Wawa was expected to resume in July 2022.
 On May 23, 2022, it was announced that the start of passenger service to Wawa would be delayed until August 21, 2022.

 The project included new track, catenary, signals, and communications equipment; and new structures, including a new station at Wawa with a large park and ride facility.
 SEPTA initially estimated that the cost would be $51.327 million, but in SEPTA's 2014 Capital Budget, the estimate had risen to $91.387 million.
 The extension of service to Wawa was expected to reduce traffic congestion through Middletown Township.
 A new train storage yard at Lenni was also constructed.

-The Wawa Station is ADA-compliant with high platforms, a ticket office, ticket vending machines, and a waiting room, as well as a 600-car parking garage.
+Wawa Station is ADA-compliant with high platforms, a ticket office, ticket vending machines, and a waiting room, as well as a 600-car parking garage.
 The station is expected to see 500 commuters on a typical weekday, as it will sit next to US Route 1 and serve the nearby corporate headquarters of convenience store chain Wawa.
 Bus service will connect the station to Painters Crossing and Concordville, Pennsylvania.

-On July 27, 2022, SEPTA announced that Wawa had acquired naming rights to the Wawa station for $5.4 million in a 10-year deal.
-Once Wawa station opened, the Media/Elwyn Line was renamed to the Media/Wawa Line.
+On July 27, 2022, SEPTA announced that Wawa had acquired naming rights to Wawa Station for $5.4 million in a 10-year deal.
+Once Wawa Station opened, the Media/Elwyn Line was renamed to the Media/Wawa Line.

-The Delaware County Planning Department is working with SEPTA and Friends of the Chester Creek Branch to build a hiking trail within SEPTA's right-of-way from the new Wawa station to Lenni Road.
+The Delaware County Planning Department is working with SEPTA and Friends of the Chester Creek Branch to build a hiking trail within SEPTA's right-of-way from the new Wawa Station to Lenni Road.
 This will be the northern end of the Chester Creek Trail.

 In July 2022, SEPTA began restoration of track between the former Darlington and Glen Mills stations, in anticipation of future freight rail service to the nearby quarry and the possibility of the West Chester Railroad running future excursions past Glen Mills Station.

-Wawa station opened for service on August 21, 2022.
+Wawa Station opened for service on August 21, 2022.